-This article was last updated Feb 26, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Feb 26, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Credit cardholders’ confidence in their ability to pay their credit card bills dipped slightly in February, according to the latest CompareCards.com Credit Card Confidence Index.